runfourestrun/neo4j-sdn-webapp/readme.md

 ```

 > The controller actually implements the RestService.
-Below is a get action to fetch all Person Nodes in the Graph
+Below is a get action to fetch a single person Node from the graph (parameterized on name property)

 ```java